dart-lang/language/working/2364 - primary constructors/feature-specification.md

 Status: Draft

-Version: 1.4
+Version: 1.5

 Experiment flag: primary-constructors

 This document specifies _primary constructors_.
-This is a feature that allows one constructor and a set of instance variables to be specified in a concise form in the header of the declaration.
-In order to use this feature, the given constructor must satisfy certain constraints, e.g., it cannot have a body.
+This is a feature that allows one constructor and a set of instance variables to be specified in a concise form in the header of the declaration, or in the body.
+In order to use this feature, the given constructor must satisfy certain constraints.
+For example, a primary constructor in the header cannot have a body.

 One variant of this feature has been proposed in the [struct proposal][], several other proposals have appeared elsewhere, and prior art exists in